Rohit131313/WhatsAppSpamTool/README.md

     pip install selenium
     ```

+3. Download ChromeDriver:
+    - Go to the [ChromeDriver download page](https://developer.chrome.com/docs/chromedriver/downloads) for general versions.
+    - If you are using Chrome version 115 or above, download ChromeDriver from [here](https://googlechromelabs.github.io/chrome-for-testing/).
+    - Download the version that matches your installed version of Google Chrome.
-3. Download ChromeDriver and place it in a directory of your choice.
-Update the path in `fun1.py` and `fun2.py`.
+    - Extract the downloaded file and place `chromedriver.exe` in a directory of your choice.
+    - Update the path to `chromedriver.exe` in `fun1.py` and `fun2.py` as needed.

 ## Usage